chromatone/chromatone.center/content/theory/notes/alternative/parsons/index.md

 - "White Christmas": \*udduuuu
 - First verse in Madonna's "Like a Virgin": \*rrurddrdrrurdudurrrrddrduuddrdu

-There are [studies](http://ismir2003.ismir.net/papers/Uitdenbogerd.pdf) showing that despite it's simplicity, Parsons code is still too hard for non-musicians to formulate and interpret the code for melody search.
+There are [studies](http://ismir2003.ismir.net/papers/Uitdenbogerd.pdf) showing that despite its simplicity, Parsons code is still too hard for non-musicians to formulate and interpret the code for melody search.
 Yet it may be useful for more skilled musicians, but the audio-based search becomes more widely spread and adopted.